HEP-FCC/FCCAnalyses/examples/FCCee/weaver/README.md

 ### Stage1 : `stage1.py`
 All the namespaces used are defined and developed inside the folder `analyzers`.
-In particular, in JetConstituentsUtils we developed functions to compute the constituents features and modified ReconstructedParticle2Track in order to return the value $-9$ for particles (neutral) not having a track (the value was chosen arbitrarily, could be changed).
+In particular, in JetConstituentsUtils we developed functions to compute the constituents features and modified ReconstructedParticle2Track in order to return the value $-9$ for particles (neutral) nothaving a track (the value was chosen arbitrarily, could be changed).

 As said, in this stage basically the initial edm4hep files are read and the interesting features are computed.
 Furthermore, in our version, the clustering is done explicitly.